This post may contain affiliate links. Please read our disclosure policy.

 Expert Tips

-• Read First: Before you start, read through the recipe and ingredient notes to ensure the best results.
+• Read First: Review the recipe and ingredient notes before starting for the best results.

-• Add More Vegetables: Add green beans, zucchini, or 1/4 cup of rinsed canned kidney beans for extra vegetables.
-If the soup thickens too much, add a splash of broth.
+• Extra Vegetables: Green beans, zucchini, or 1/4 cup rinsed canned kidney beans work well.
+If the soup thickens, add a splash of broth.

-• Spice Level: The heat depends on your sausage choice.
-Use hot Italian sausage for a spicier soup, or add red pepper flakes when cooking the garlic and seasonings.
+• Spice Level: Heat varies by sausage.
+Use hot Italian sausage for more spice or add red pepper flakes with the garlic and seasonings.

 a spoonful of tortellini and sausage over a bowl of tortellini soup.